cysouw/diathesis/text/c01_introduction.md

 ### (Unmarkierter) Kausativ {#sec:summary-kausativ}

 The unmarked ~~Kausativ~~ (full discussion in [@sec:case-sein-causative] and subsequent sections) is found with verb like *schmelzen* 'to melt', *trocknen* 'to dry' or *zerbrechen* 'break' [@next a,b].
 These verbs both occur as intransitive and as transitive with the intransitive subject being the object of the transitive.
 The new nominative subject of the transitive is a causer.
 Because this diathesis is unmarked, it is not immediately clear whether such a verbs is an examples of a *Kausativ* or an *Antikausativ* (see [@sec:summary-antikausativ]).
-As a formal characteristic for differentiation I propose to look at the auxiliaries of the perfect: anticausatives allow for both *haben* and *sein*, while causatives only allow for *sein* [@next c,d].
+As a formal characteristic for differentiation I propose to look at the auxiliaries of the intransitive perfect: anticausatives allow for both *haben* and *sein*, while causatives only allow for *sein* [@next c,d].
 Various old ablaut-causatives like *fallen/fällen* and *biegen/beugen* also belong in this category.

 ::: ex
 b.
 Der Krug zerbricht.